“The idea of college was always just an idea.”

 Throughout her high school years, Jedlicka worked with a case worker for a private company who advised that she could participate in the tuition and fee exemption program at any point in her life.
 In reality, a 2010 change in Florida law expanded the exemption program — which was previously limited to the first four years following high school graduation — to accept students until they reach age 28.

 “There was a lot of confusion at the time about the waiver.
 Schools were misinterpreting it, case workers were misinterpreting it, everybody was misinterpreting it,” Jedlicka said.
 “I was pretty young, and we didn’t Google everything back then.”

 Jedlicka currently lives in Orlando and works full time as an HR assistant for a pest control business in the area.
-She has been married for seven years and has a 3-year-old son named Jacob.
+She has been married for six years and has a 3-year-old son named Jacob.
 She credits her family for stabilizing her life and spurring her back into the classroom for good.